National Standard

 The FRBH National Standard applies to public safety organizations operating in trauma-exposed environments, including governmental, career, volunteer, and hybrid entities.

-Alignment is evaluated based on documented organizational design and structural safeguards.
+Alignment is evaluated through documented review of organizational design, governance architecture, and operational safeguards.

 Scope of Authority